Josh Rojas Player Props: Diamondbacks vs. Nationals

-Josh Rojas -- with a slugging percentage of .167 in his past 10 games, including zero homers) -- will be in action for the Arizona Diamondbacks against the Washington Nationals, with Jake Irvin on the hill, on June 6 at 7:05 PM ET.
+Josh Rojas -- with a slugging percentage of .212 in his past 10 games, including zero home runs) -- will be in action for the Arizona Diamondbacks against the Washington Nationals, with Josiah Gray on the hill, on June 8 at 1:05 PM ET.

-He racked up two hits (going 2-for-3 with an RBI) in his most recent game against the Braves.
+In his last game, he racked up three RBI (going 2-for-4 with ) against the Nationals.

 Josh Rojas Game Info & Props vs. the Nationals